 Often, while surfing the internet, you come across certain sites where you might find links which you click intending to download a movie or a TV series and quite to the contrary, you land up in child pornography.
-You definitely close the window but you are constantly plagued by the thought whether you are being tracked by the police or whether you can face criminal prosecution for this mistake.
+You definitely close the window, but you are constantly plagued by the thought whether you are being tracked by the police or whether you can face criminal prosecution for this mistake.

-Pennsylvania also imposes quite strict penalties for such criminal charges upon those who have been proven guilty for the possession of and practice in making of child pornography.
+Pennsylvania also imposes quite strict penalties for such criminal charges upon those who have been proven guilty for the possession of and practice in the making of child pornography.

 The internet consists of content which is not labeled or mislabeled too, and there will be people with malicious intent who purposely try to misname files and share them in order to incriminate the users.
 Therefore, it becomes crucial to prove the fact that your viewing of any such material was purely accidental and was not at all deliberate.
-Here are a few things that should be considered while taking a decision in this regard.
+Here are a few things that should be considered while making a decision in this regard.

 - What amount of time was spent by the viewer on this particular site?